Tomev/qcflow/docs/source/llms/index.rst

                         <img src="../_static/images/logos/openai-logo.png" alt="OpenAI Logo" style="width: 80%"/>
                     </div>
                     <p>
-                        Learn about MLflow's native integration with the OpenAI SDK and see example notebooks that leverage MLflow and OpenAI's advanced LLMs to build interesting and fun applications.
+                        Learn about QCFlow's native integration with the OpenAI SDK and see example notebooks that leverage QCFlow and OpenAI's advanced LLMs to build interesting and fun applications.
                     </p>
                 </a>
             </div>